Pack Application (Pack App)

 Print from the Pack App

 You'll need to complete a few steps to print labels from the Pack App, depending on your use case.
-This section includes guidance for installing QZ Tray, configuring a printer, re-printing a label, and printing from the Pack App Print Labels tool.
+Before printing, ensure your devices are configured; see Configure devices for guidance on setting up your label printer, document printer, and scale via QZ Tray.
+This section includes guidance for installing QZ Tray, re-printing a label, and printing from the Pack App Print Labels tool.

 Install QZ Tray

-On the computer on which you would like to install QZ Tray (and on which a Zebra-compatible printer is installed), go to QZ's application page and download the correct application for that computer.
+On the computer on which you would like to install QZ Tray (and on which a compatible printer is installed), go to QZ's application page and download the correct application for that computer.

 🖨️